-One of the most common issues cat owners face on the daily is keeping their little fur babies from destroying their household furniture.
-Believe it or not, though, we cats are not intentionally wrecking our humans’ homes.
+One of the most common issues cat owners face on the daily is keeping their little fur babies from scratching on their household furniture.
+However, believe it or not, we Bengal cats don’t do it on purpose.
 We’re just naturally inclined to jump, climb, chew and scratch—they’re purrrfectly normal cat behaviors.
-But, good news is, your furniture doesn’t necessarily have to suffer.
-There are plenty of ways to prevent your Bengal cat from unleashing their inner Wolverine onto your favorite leather couch.
-All you need to do is find the one that’ll work on your Bengal.
+The good news is, there are plenty of ways to prevent your Bengal cat from damaging your favorite leather couch.
+All you need to do is find the one that’ll work best for them.

 Here are 3 ways to keep your Bengal cat off of your furniture:

 1. Use double-sided sticky tape

 Cats in general are extremely sensitive to their environment and can be very particular with surface textures.
 If it doesn’t feel good on their paws, they most likely won’t want anything to do with it.
 That’s why double-sided sticky tape works wonders for most cat owners.

 Simply place some sticky tape along the most accessible surfaces of the furniture you don’t want your cat to climb or scratch on.
 Once their paw touches the tape and they feel the awful stickiness, chances are, they’ll keep that area in mind and never go back to it again.

 You can try:

 There are two types of deterrent sprays you can use: one that scares off cats with a hissing sound and one that deters them with scents they don’t like.

 The first kind of deterrent spray is motion activated and it’s something you can place on top of kitchen counters or tables.
 Once your cat gets too close, it will emit a loud spraying sound that will startle your cat so they don’t return to the same area next time.